Philip, Duke of Parma: Life

+Born at the Royal Alcazar in Madrid as Felipe de Borbón y Farnesio, he was the fourth child of Philip V of Spain and his second wife, Elisabeth Farnese.
+He was raised in Madrid and as a child showed more interest in art than in politics.
+As was usual for a child of the Spanish royal family, he was raised in the Queen's household until the age of seven, with the Marchioness of Montehermoso as his governess.
+He was also the 12th Count of Chinchón and Grandee of Spain First Class with a coat of arms of Bourbon after the alienation with royal authorization in 1738 of the 11th Count of Chinchón, Don Jose Sforza-Cesarini, Duke of Canzano, a title he later ceded to his brother Luis in 1754.

 His mother came from the family of Farnese, which had ruled the Duchy of Parma, Piacenza and Guastalla for many generations.
-The duchy had been ruled between 1731 and 1736 by his elder brother Charles, but was exchanged with Austria for The Two Sicilies after the War of Polish Succession.
-Twelve years later, in the Treaty of Aix-la-Chapelle (1748), Austria lost the duchy and Philip became the new duke, founding the House of Bourbon-Parma.
+The duchy had been ruled between 1731 and 1736 by his elder brother Charles, but was exchanged with Austria for the Two Sicilies after the War of Polish Succession.
+Twelve years later, in the Treaty of Aix-la-Chapelle (1748), Austria lost the duchy, and Philip became the new duke, founding the House of Bourbon-Parma.

+In 1724, his father Philip V abdicated in favor of his son Louis, who became Louis I of Spain.
+At this point, the four year old infante Philip was assigned the Marquis of Surco as governor of his household to ensure a smooth running of his daily life, where he and his siblings lived away from their parents.

 As part of the Second Treaty of Versailles (1757) between Austria and France, it was intended that Philip would become king of the Southern Netherlands in a deal that would see French troops occupy key positions in the country – however this arrangement was repudiated by the subsequent Third Treaty of Versailles and Philip continued in Parma.

 The Duchy of Parma was ruined by many years of warfare, and in 1759 Philip named the able Frenchman Guillaume du Tillot as his minister to restore the economy.
 Philip was an enlightened ruler who stimulated education and philosophy, attracting personalities like Étienne Bonnot de Condillac and Alexandre Deleyre.
+During the later years of his life, he had an affair with opera singer Caterina Gabrielli.